apache/carbondata/docs/sdk-guide.md

 ```
   /**
    * Configure the transactional status of table
+   * If set to false, then reads the carbondata and carbonindex files from a flat folder structure.
+   * If set to true, then reads the carbondata and carbonindex files from segment folder structure.
+   * Default value is true
    *
    * @param isTransactionalTable whether is transactional table or not
    * @return CarbonReaderBuilder object